uQr/cordova-docs/articles/tutorial-gulp/tutorial-gulp-readme.md

 You can use cordova-lib directly from a Gulp script.

-For example, this is a sample **gulpfile.js** that you can place in the root of your Cordova project.
+For example, this is a sample **gulpfile.js** that you can place in the root of your Cordova project for **Cordova 5.3.3 and below**.
 It builds a release version of the Android platform:

 ```typescript
 var gulp = require("gulp"),